 Max, like many young lesbians of her generation, was led down the path to FTM “transition” as a teen, effectively short circuiting her chance to fully integrate her orientation as a same-sex attracted female.
 As detailed in her account, the difficulties many young trans men face in queer communities are not widely known; and the less-than- rosy experiences of FTM teens are certainly not discussed in the many mainstream media stories which unquestioningly celebrate testosterone and surgery as welcome treatments for dysphoric girls—many of whom are same-sex attracted.

 Max’s story will also appear in an upcoming anthology to be published within the year.
-Stay tuned as well for an upcoming joint post by Max and her mother on 4thWaveNow.

 In the meantime, Max is available to respond to your questions and discussion in the comments section below this post.